-Are you looking for a do everything ultralight backpack?
-The Gossamer Gear Gorilla 40 Backpack fit’s the bill.
+The Gossamer Gear Gorilla 40 Backpack is a do-everything ultralight backpack.
 What’s most surprising about this backpack is just how much stuff the 40L capacity can actually hold.

 I tested the Gossamer Gear Gorilla 40 Backpack while ski touring and backpacking over the past few months in the Tetons.
-Weighting in at 30.59 oz / 867 g (1.91 lb) the weight or lack there of is very minimal when compared to other ski specific backpacks.
-And the same can be said for similar sized backpacking packs.
+Weighing in at 30.59 oz / 867 g (1.91 lb) the weight or lack thereof is very minimal when compared to other ski-specific backpacks.
+And the same can be said for similar-sized backpacking packs.

 This is the sort of backpack you can easily lift with your pinky finger.
 Even with gear inside.

-Starting from the bottom up Gossamer Gear offers hip belts in 3 sizes with deep pockets for added storage.
+Starting from the bottom up Gossamer Gear Gorilla 40 offers hip belts in 3 sizes with deep pockets for added storage.
 The removable hip belts are sold separately from the backpack for $45.00.

 One on side of the belt I was able to put a few emergency supplies together including a ResQLink personal locator beacon, cell phone (flip) and car keys.
 While the other side of the hip belt stored stuff I might need more frequently like a knife, fire starters and a point and shoot camera.